-- Longest track record in the US.
-Has been performed since 1967
+- It has the longest track record in the US, having been performed since 1967.

-- Restriction—create a stomach pouch that holds 1-2 ounces
+- Restriction means “create a stomach pouch that holds 1-2 ounces.”

-- Malabsorption—a 100 cm limb of small intestine is bypassed by attaching to the pouch
+- Malabsorption means “a 100 cm limb of small intestine is bypassed by attaching to the pouch.”

-- Very effective in obtaining and maintaining long-term weight loss.
+- It is very effective in obtaining and maintaining long-term weight loss.

-- At 10 years, the average patient will have lost about 70% of their excess weight and kept it off.
+- At the 10 year mark, the average patient will have lost about 70% of their excess weight and kept it off.

 Gastric Bypass Procedure